iods/go-eddie/README.md

 Eddie CLI
 =========

-A CLI for tracking routines and behaviors, with a cli dashboard for rendering your results in real time.
+A CLI for tracking and hacking routines and behaviors, data and information.

+> **WARNING:** This is a private package and is not currently maintained for public use.

 Description